Water and Wastewater Management

 Management

-We constantly monitor the treatment of all wastewater produced in our operations in accordance with appropriate physical and chemical regulatory standards.
-Each of our production and further processing facilities has a wastewater treatment program specifically tailored to its unique discharge permit requirements to help reduce our total discharged water volume and address noncompliance issues.
-Depending on the operation, wastewater is treated at our facilities either internally or in the municipal system.
+We monitor the treatment of all wastewater produced in our operations in accordance with appropriate regulatory standards.
+All processing facilities have wastewater treatment programs specifically tailored to their unique discharge permit requirements to help reduce our total discharged water volume and address noncompliance issues.

 Global Water Discharge by Recipient (m³)